Rethinking the Goal System

 The new representative does not start from zero, but from the total of sales still maintained by seniority, when seeking to reach the goal of the region.

-To the extent that I can suggest, I suggest stretching the deadline, and not changing the values of the goals, so that a new representative has a little more time to adapt to the new endeavor and be able to reach the goal of the region.
-For example, double the normal deadline for requiring goal achievement, only at the beginning.
-Then, yes, return to the normal deadline for the maximum period of non-achievement of goals; whatever it may be.
+To the extent that I can suggest, I suggest stretching the deadline, and not changing the values of the goals, so that a new representative has a little more time to adapt to the new undertaking and be able to reach the goal of the region.
+For example, doubling the normal deadline for requiring the achievement of goals, only at the beginning.
+Then, yes, return to the normal deadline of the maximum period of non-achievement of goals; whatever it may be.

-This is my peculiar contribution, to the extent of my current knowledge, to the functioning of the sales system, adding unchanged profit with the new ingredient of compassion, of eliminating abrupt/inhuman movements, with the preservation of the family, with more security for everyone, from the entrepreneur to the customer.
+This is my peculiar contribution, to the extent of my current knowledge, to the functioning of the sales system, adding unchanged profit with the new ingredient of compassion, of the elimination of abrupt/inhuman movements, with the preservation of the family, with more security for all, from the entrepreneur to the customer.

 Compassion and profit are not water and oil, but ingredients of a beautiful marriage, I propose and dare to try to prove, by logic, in this text that I end here, proposing the goals/seniority model.